altocodenl/tagaway/readme.md

       - server: script to rename username
    --------------
    - large tasks
-      - mobile: mobile version logic
-         - home view
-            - get hometags and draw
-            - on change of hometags, submit hometags update
-         - local view
-            - get tag info for existing pivs:
-               - query on ids as u:: + recentlyTagged but only for ids on the relevant half year
-               - overwrite with local object of pendingTags to show it up to date
-            - get all user tags
-            - tag
-               - for each entry in pendingTags:
-                  - if local piv has an entry with id on the idMap, just tag it.
-                  - if local piv has an entry with 'pending' on the idMap, put entry on pendingTags (create/append)
-               - invoke function every second and put a lock that doesn't allow more than one simultaneous execution
-            - upload
-               - if there's no current upload (as per lastUseDate), create one
-               - create 'pending' entry on idMap
-               - if upload busy, put piv on queue
-               - when at the beginning of the queue, remove from queue and upload piv
-               - after done, if error, report, and remove entry from idMap
-               - whether repeated or not, get returned id and put it on the idMap hash that maps local ids to server ids
-               - put entry (or append to entry) on pendingTags
-            - UI
-               - current tag (if any)
-               - number with current tag (gotten from get tag info from existing pivs)
-         - uploaded view

       - server/client: Share & manage
          - server: add support for adding a shared tag to home tags (validate tag type, check if in shm:)
          - server: remove home tags in H.tagCleanup if lose the tag because it was only on shared pivs